Last updated 24th September

 If you don’t live near your parents these are all things that you and they can do to support both communities.

-Shielding your parents during coronavirus
+Protecting your parents during coronavirus

 Carers can continue to visit if they carry out daily tasks such as bathing, washing and food preparation.
 But they must follow the distancing rules: regular handwashing, wearing masks and gloves if necessary.
 For more general visits, please remind your parents to: